 The inhabitants of the settlement (not discussed in the current paper) on the same descending rock-shelf adjusted it to their needs.
 They filled the gaps and cut through the rock in order to create straight surfaces above which they could situate their walls.
 In general, it seems that the settlement was established on lower ground compared to the cemetery.

-One should note the uniqueness of the: in most cases where Intermediate Bronze Age sites were discovered in the land of Israel, they were either settlements or burial grounds.
+One should note the uniqueness of the excavation: in most cases where Intermediate Bronze Age sites were discovered in the land of Israel, they were either settlements or burial grounds.
 There are almost no sites where a burial ground was discovered side by side with the settlements and in this sense, KAN stands out, giving us the opportunity to explore aspects of material culture from both occupation and mortuary contexts.

 Unfortunately, the settlement was not widely explored.
 On the other hand, the cemetery was fully explored – 250 shaft graves were excavated and documented.
-Even though most of the graves had previously been robbed in antiquity, leaving scant evidence of mortuary habits, the data that was collected from the graves has furnished us with very important knowledge that sheds newon the IBA settlement and cemetery and the symbolic realm of its inhabitants.
+Even though most of the graves had previously been robbed in antiquity, leaving scant evidence of mortuary habits, the data that was collected from the graves has furnished us with very important knowledge that sheds new light on the IBA settlement and cemetery and the symbolic realm of its inhabitants.

 The cemetery – general traits

 The cemetery that was excavated at KAN included 250 tombs, all of them belonged to one type that was common during the late third millennium BC in the southern Levant, that is, the shaft tomb – a system comprised of a shaft that led into a burial chamber.
-The burial chambers were oval shaped and were carved horizontally into thelayer from the bottom of the shafts, creating a kind of a step so that the floor of the chamber was 5 to 15 cm bellow the bottom of the shafts.
+The burial chambers were oval shaped and were carved horizontally into the chalk layer from the bottom of the shafts, creating a kind of a step so that the floor of the chamber was 5 to 15 cm bellow the bottom of the shafts.
 Both features were carved in bedrock; the shaft pierced the harder Nari, while the chamber was carved in the softer Kirton (See Figure 2).

 Variety in the investment in tomb building